World Peak Fishing

 Fit to the Data

-There are at least three ways to fit the fish-catch data above to project into the future:
+There are at least four ways to fit the fish-catch data above to project into the future:

 1. Humans contiue fishing the ocean until all fish are exterminated (Verhulst fit).